-- 9. There have been two main stages of consultation: the Options consultation in Spring 2014 and the Preferred Options consultation in Autumn 2015. - 10.
+- There have been three main stages of consultation: the Options consultation in Spring 2014, the Preferred Options consultation in Autumn 2015, and the Pre-submission consultation in Autumn 2017. - 11.
 At the Options consultation, a range of organisations were contacted, and there was wide publicity to encourage members of the public from across the National Park and surrounding areas to participate.
 Further details of how the consultation was conducted are given below.
-A list of those specifically invited in writing to participate at this time is provided in Appendix I. - 11.
+A list of those specifically invited in writing to participate at this time is provided in Appendix.
+1. - 12.
 At the Preferred Options stage, a wide range of organisations and individuals were directly invited to participate.
-A list of organisations and individuals who were contacted at Preferred Options stage is provided in Appendix 2. - 12.
+A list of organisations and individuals who were contacted at Preferred Options stage is provided in Appendix 2. - 13.
+At the Pre-submission stage, previous participants were invited to make representations, including 'specific' and 'general' consultee bodies as set out in regulations. - 14.
 In addition, there has been continuous dialogue with both specialist stakeholder bodies (see the Duty to Cooperate statement), and community representatives.
 The SDNPA has been particularly proactive in having informal dialogue with Parish Councils, particularly where the relevant parish has been identified as having capacity to accommodate some housing growth to be allocated in the SDLP.